IanoNjuguna/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. A script that prints the type of the file named ```iamafile```.
 The file ```iamafile``` will be in the ```/tmp``` directory when the script runs (12-file_type)

 13. A symbolic link to /bin/ls, named __ls__.
-The symbolic link is created in the current working directory.
+The symbolic link is created in the current working directory (13-symbolic_link)

 14. A script that copies all the HTML files from the current working directory to the parent of the working directory, but only those that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 Consider that all HTML files have the extension .html (14-copy_html)

+15. A script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+Assume that the directory /tmp/u will exist when we will run the script (100-lets_move)